schets/LILAC/README.md

 1. Re-verify rhs_CNLS
 2. Get documentation up to date
-3. Remove uneeded dependencies, refactor code (especially interpreter and engine/engineimp class)
+3. Add proper list semantics and combinations/permutations
-4. Add testing framework
+4. Remove uneeded dependencies, refactor code (especially interpreter and engine/engineimp class)
 5. Allow basic numerical operations to be done with lilac-lisp
 6. Add functions and macros to lilac-lisp
 7. Implement effecient way to reserve many different dimensions in the mempool